If you rent privately and your home needs major repair work, you may need to move out for a short time or even permanently.

 If your landlord wants to evict you

-Your landlord could decide to end your tenancy in order to carry out repair work.
+Your landlord could take steps to end your tenancy in order to carry out repair work.

 Your landlord will need to give you notice to leave.
 How much notice depends on the type of tenancy you have.
 Some landlords need a legal reason to evict you.